Want to find the most relevant information possible on Twitter?

 As a social media platform, Twitter has seen plenty of use by journalists, celebrities, and the general public alike.
 In fact, according to the Pew Research Center, at least 12% of American users view the platform as a reliable data source and 66% of large brands use it as a marketing tool.

-Twitter, realizing the power of information, has even made their advanced search available for non-registered users.
+Twitter, realizing the power of information, has even made its advanced search available for non-registered users.

 Because of how in-depth the search functions are, you can get results filtered by location, tag, or topic, depending on what you’re looking for.